ayersb/funtools/README.md

 ## FunWrap

-This package provides several classes that wrap around basic collect types and allow manipulation of the collections using a functional programming style operations. _The operations are not optimized from a performance standpoint and shouldn't be used in production code_, but can be very helpful for doing quick manipulations of data in an environment like a `ipython` shell.
+This package provides several classes that wrap around basic collect types and allow manipulation of the collections using a functional programming style operations. _The operations are not optimized from a performance standpoint and shouldn't be used in production code_, but can be very helpful for doing quick manipulations of data in an environment like an `ipython` shell.

 Some brief examples